 Department: Chair, Non-Traditional Nursing

-Arlene Johnson PhD, RN, CNP, CNE assumed the position of Chair of Non-Traditional Nursing in fall 2013.
+Arlene Johnson PhD, RN, CNP, CNE assumed the position of Chair of RN to BS Nursing in fall 2013.
 She earned a BA in Nursing from the College of St. Scholastica, an MA in Nursing with a Pediatric Nurse Practitioner specialty from the College of St. Catherine, and a PhD in Education, specializing in Teaching and Training Online from Capella University.
 Her dissertation research, Transition to Online Learning: The Study of a Graduate Nursing Faculty, was published in Nursing Education Perspectives.
 Dr. Johnson has been the Principal Investigator in multiple research grants.

 Why Do I Teach?

 As a nursing faculty member for the past 20 years, I have provided instruction to baccalaureate and graduate nursing students.
 My desire to teach nursing, as well as to practice nursing, stems from my commitment to the nursing profession.
 I consider it a privilege to be able to share the knowledge and experience that I have gained in my nursing career with students as they prepare to become the next generation of caregivers.
 As faculty members, we are charged not only with promoting student learning of the scientific facet of nursing, but we must also encourage exploration of how students will exemplify a caring presence to their future patients.
 I am certified through the National League for Nursing as a Certified Nurse Educator.
 My goal as a faculty member is to be an excellent role model for students and one who encourages them to perform at their highest potential and represent the nursing profession well.
-I am very excited to work with students in the RN to BS program at the College of St. Scholastica.
+I am very excited to work with students in the RN to BS Nursing program at the College of St. Scholastica.

 Julie Kantarik started teaching in the RN to BS Online Nursing Program in the Fall of 2014, bringing seven years of teaching experience to The College of St. Scholastica.
 She earned an AD in Nursing from Minneapolis Community College, a BA in Nursing from The College of St. Scholastica, and a MS with a major in Nursing from The College of St. Scholastica.
 Her professional experience as a nurse focused on cardiovascular and gerontological nursing with an interest in chronic disease management.
 She is passionate about fostering learning for students that decide to continue their education in nursing.
 She is excited to support The College of St. Scholastica in providing students "Direction for Life."